 If you've got a business that produces oil, grease or other liquid waste, you might need to have a trade waste consent.
 Our trade waste guide provides a simple summary of everything you need to know about the trade waste bylaw.

 Trade waste is controlled by laws to help protect drainage system treatment plants.
 If your business is producing more liquid waste than a large household, you might need a trade waste consent.
 We grant consents on a case-by-case basis.
-Call us to discuss your situation with our Trade Waste Officer.
+Call us to discuss your situation.

 If you think your business might need a consent, we'll assess your situation by looking at site plans, and the type and volume of liquid waste.
 Chemical analysis could also be involved.
 Our evaluation will outline whether you need a consent.

 The decision on whether you need a consent can take up to 20 working days.
 However, assessment and evaluation of the conditions to be set up for a consent can take a few of months.
 In these cases, we can look at whether a temporary consent can be granted.

 To apply for a consent, complete the application form and return it to our Trade Waste Officer: